-Fill in the form and send it to your bank or the plus giro.
+Fill in the form and send it to your bank.
 You may also turn directly to your bank to arrange the transfer.

 Note!
-You must also always contact the bank or the plus giro if an account notified earlier has been closed or changed.
-The Tax Agency cannot alter an account that has been notified.
+You must always contact your bank if an account notified earlier has been closed or changed.
+The Tax Agency cannot alter an bank account that has been notified.